One of the foremost uses of self assessment tools for personal development is to measure your developmental progress.

 The SWOT Matrix Explained

-All the best self-assessment tools for personal development have four quadrants, and the SWOT matrix is no exception.
-You use each of the four quadrants, in turn, to analyze where you are now, where you want to be, and then make an action plan to get there, thereby enabling you to assess your progress.
+All the best self-assessment tools for personal development have four sections, and the SWOT matrix is no exception.
+You use each of the four sections, sequentially, to ascertain you’re current status, and where you want to get to, and then create a plan of action to get there, thereby enabling you to assess your progress.

 SWOT Analysis Worksheet